-General anesthesia means you are unconscious and have no awareness or sensations.
-This can be done with medicines we deliver through a breathing mask, or intravenous medicines.
+- General anesthesia - you are unconscious and have no awareness or sensations.
+This is achieved with medicines delivered through a breathing mask or intravenous medicines.

-Regional anesthesia is when we make a part or region of your body numb, such as spinal or epidural anesthesia.
+- Regional anesthesia - we make a part or region of your body numb, such as spinal or epidural anesthesia.

-In local anesthesia medicines are injected close to or around the area to be operated on, making you not feel the surgery.
+- Local anesthesia - medicines are injected close to or around the area to be operated on, making you not feel the surgery.

 Sedation is frequently added to regional or local anesthesia.
 Sedation can be light, moderate or deep.
 Light and moderate sedation allow you to still respond appropriately to instructions.
-During deep sedation you sleep through the operation and extra oxygen is needed to keep you safe.
-You are monitored closely with all sedation.
+During deep sedation you sleep through the operation, and extra oxygen is needed to keep you safe.